Waipā is at Orange in the COVID-19 Protection Framework. New arrangements now apply, For more click here.

 Join Community Librarian Richard for an online drawing tutorial, featuring characters from our most popular children's reads.

-Currently every second Thursday at 4pm via Facebook and YouTube.
+Currently every third Thursday at 4pm via Facebook and YouTube (excluding school holidays.

 School holiday programme